erg55/Symbiosis-Evolution-group-Jagiellonian-University-exercise/README.md

 **Hamed**

-	Display a bit of code (e.g, "echo hello world") into the cicada project readme.md
+	Display a bit of code (e.g, "echo hello world") into the cicada project readme.md.

 **Mateusz**

-	Create a new text file with some text (real or fake protocol?) to the protocols subfolder
+	Create a new text file with some text (real or fake protocol?) to the protocols subfolder.

 **Monica**

-	Add a readme.md to the protocols folder.
-Have at least two headers and add a table of contents.
+	Add text to the readme.md to the protocols folder.
+Have at least two headers and add a table of contents for easily clicking to those two headers.

 **Piotr**